Theatrical productions were always magical to me. The changing scenes, quick costume switches, fantastic stories, and beautiful costumes drew me in.

 The projector will be placed behind the screen, as you may have guessed already.
 Don’t forget the laptop you’ll be using with the projector.
-You can connect your devices by following these instructions.

 Most importantly, you need to have the images and videos ready and to have a smooth transition between them.
 Make sure to review the script and overall stage coordination for a smooth performance.